close

 So let me share with you my recipe for a traditional Italian Tiramisu.
 If you decide to make it for your Mother, this upcoming Mother’s Day, it will be even sweeter.

 First, a decision.
 I have made homemade ladyfingers a few times, but generally speaking, if you are able to buy high-quality premade ladyfingers, it makes the whole process much easier.
 So, you are going to need to decide at the start whether you are going to make your own or buy.
 If you decide to make your own, here is the recipe I use.
-If you decide to buy, these are my favorite pre-baked ladyfingers
+If you decide to buy, these are my favorite pre-baked ladyfingers.

 This is what you will need: